INTERSECT operator in

 This operator is commonly used to find common data between two tables or

 queries.
-Similar to set theory in mathematics, INTERSECT
+Similar to set theory in mathematics, INTERSECT returns the

 intersection of two sets.